coralisland-git/Spotalpha-Scraper/README.md

 # Spotalpha-Scraper

-Collect the details ( Name, Price, State ) and store into Mysql DB.
+Collects the details ( Name, Price, State ) and stores into Mysql DB.

-# How to Run
+## How to Run

 Scrapy crawl spotalpha